MicroEJ/docs/Tutorials/tutorialDebug.rst

 This tutorial describes the available tools provided to developers to debug an application.
 It also lists several application uses cases.

-This tutorial assumes the issues occurs only on the board and can not be reproduced on the simulator.
-If an issue is reproducible on the simulator, it is often easier to use the :ref:`Application Debugger<application_debugger>`.

 Solutions
 ---------